 Doctoral students prepare, over the course of 3 years, a dissertation of 80,000 words.
+There is no course-work involved.
 They are initially registered as MPhil students and proceed to the PhD upon completion of work of good standard, typically by the end of their first year.

 Italian is a strongly interdisciplinary area, so in addition to students wishing to focus on Italian Studies we also welcome applicants who wish to pursue a joint PhD with another department, for example in: Italian and Film Studies, or Italian and History, Italian and Classics, or Italian and French Studies.
 Joint PhD students receive a supervisor in each participating department.
 An alternative, for students with strong interdisciplinary interests in the Renaissance, is to apply for a PhD in Renaissance Studies via the Centre for the Study of the Renaissance.
 In that case, co-supervisions across departments or sections are again standard.
 In any case, students in Italian form part of a larger community of some 30 research students (at present) across the School of Modern Languages and Cultures.
 For information on the SMLC's research environment, click here.

 Applicants should make contact as soon as possible with a prospective supervisor in order to develop a sound and robust research proposal.
 It will help if you can send us an academic CV and even a brief (say, 2-page) draft of your research proposal.
 Since the funding deadline for PhD applications is 14 January 2020, throughout November and December you should develop a strong proposal with your prospective supervisor.

 For further details about areas of supervision, see our Staff research profiles

 If you are uncertain who the best supervisor for your project might be, or you have other questions, please contact the School Director of Graduate Studies, Professor Ingrid De Smet (I.de-Smet [at] warwick.ac.uk).